VictoriaMetrics/VictoriaMetrics/docs/README.md

 VictoriaMetrics returns TSDB stats at `/api/v1/status/tsdb` page in the way similar to Prometheus - see [these Prometheus docs](https://prometheus.io/docs/prometheus/latest/querying/api/#tsdb-stats).
 VictoriaMetrics accepts the following optional query args at `/api/v1/status/tsdb` page:

 * `topN=N` where `N` is the number of top entries to return in the response.
 By default top 10 entries are returned.
 * `date=YYYY-MM-DD` where `YYYY-MM-DD` is the date for collecting the stats.
 By default the stats is collected for the current day.
+Pass `date=1970-01-01` in order to collect global stats across all the days.
 * `match[]=SELECTOR` where `SELECTOR` is an arbitrary [time series selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors) for series to take into account during stats calculation.
 By default all the series are taken into account.
 * `extra_label=LABEL=VALUE`.
 See [these docs](#prometheus-querying-api-enhancements) for more details.